 Now note how the Prophet Joseph Smith describes the title page of the Book of Mormon.
 When speaking of the particular gold plate that made up Moroni's ancient title page, the Prophet correlates one plate to one page.
 And bear in mind that each plate was 6" in width, 8" in length, and that the English translation of the title page comprises a heading and two paragraphs.
 Again, here is no mystical, pre-decipherment "reading" of hieroglyphs as Symbol in which each sign contains of itself sufficient capacity to supply many sentences of esoterica or of Scripture.

-But the drumbeat continues: Joseph Smith held that a single Egyptian sign properly stands for many unrelated ideas packed into a verbal outpour.
+But the drumbeat continues: Joseph Smith held that a single Egyptian sign packs in a verbal outpour.
 That's what everyone believed back then, we are told.
 He accordingly wrestles with each little character, for each unfolds vistas of narrative, vision, and doctrine.

 That may describe Athanasius Kircher (it doesn't); Joseph Smith can speak for himself.
 And his comments on the Book of Mormon title page date from 1838/1839, three to four years after he translated the first chapter of the Book of Abraham, and three years before he translated the rest!
 Brother Joseph, who compares the Egyptian writing on the last plate to "all Hebrew writing in general," sees all hieroglyphs, formed or reformed or whatever, as a "running" script.
 That's his word.
 "Running": nothing could be more clear (Teachings of Presidents of the Church: Joseph Smith, 60-61; History of the Church 1:71-72 = "History of the Church," Book A-1, 34-35.).